 How Document Management Can Streamline Your Accounts Payable Process

-Document management encompasses the processes and systems you put in place to organize, store, and retrieve electronic documents.
+Enterprise Content Management (ECM) encompasses the processes and systems you put in place to organize, store, and retrieve electronic documents.
 Developing systems stop individuals from creating ad hoc workarounds, and it ensures your company has a foundation to build its future document management processes on, too.
 By investing time and effort into building up the right infrastructure for your business, your day-to-day operations become much more streamlined.
 Here are the top four benefits of digital document management.

 Increase Ease of Access

 A centralized repository of electronically filed documents is immediately more accessible than a stack of paper files, especially if you don't know who's holding the document you need.
 Employees can access copies at any time and even attach a hyperlink or connected field from their current project to the source document for complete record transparency.